Multidimensional segment trees can do range updates in poly-logarithmic time: Introduction

 Range queries appear frequently in different problems in Computer Science.
 Many interesting and useful problems can also be reduced to range queries.
 For example, the problem of computing the Lowest Common Ancestor (LCA) of two nodes in a tree can be reduced to a range minimum query problem \cite{bender2000lca} to solve it efficiently \cite{harel1984fast}.
 Also range updates and range queries have a lot of diversified applications in domains like database theory \cite{pagel1993towards,mykletun2006aggregation}, sensor networks \cite{li2003multi}, image processing \cite{deng2001efficient}, cryptography \cite{boneh2007conjunctive}, computational geometry \cite{de1997computational,easwarakumar2015bits}, geographic information systems \cite{samet1984geographic} etc.

 In its simplest form, the dynamic range query problem involves two operations, namely, query and update.
 Suppose we are considering range sum queries and updates; then a query for a given range will return the sum of all the elements within the supplied range.
 On the other hand, an update in this context adds a specific value (given with the update request) to each of the elements within the range.
-In range query and update context, the aim is to construct a data structure that can be efficiently used to answer queries and handle updates.
+In this context, the aim is to construct a data structure that can be used to efficiently answer queries and handle updates.

 The Segment Tree \cite{de1997computational} data structure is particularly notable in handling the range query and update operations.
 A Segment Tree is a complete binary tree where the nodes operate on segments.
 These segments are divided into two equal or near equal parts recursively and are merged later on to perform dynamic range query operations efficiently in logarithmic time.
 Compared to other similar data structures like Fenwick Trees \cite{fenwick1994new}, Segment Trees are more versatile, which has led to diversified applications of this tree-based data structure.
-Segment trees have applications in networking \cite{zheng2006distributed, gupta2001algorithms}, computer vision \cite{mei2013segment}, computational geometry \cite{bentley1980optimal,chazelle1994algorithms} etc. to name a few.
+Segment Trees have been used in different topics in Computer Science including but not limited to networking \cite{zheng2006distributed, gupta2001algorithms}, computer vision \cite{mei2013segment}, computational geometry \cite{bentley1980optimal,chazelle1994algorithms} etc. to name a few.